SubhamBhattacharjee/DjangoGooglePlaySearch/README.md

 Python 3.5 or higher

 ## Features
+* Provides list of top 10 results fetched from the Play Store

 * Searching/ Parsing results from Google Play Store

 * Caching of the search results everytime.